thanhtrnnn/stress-level-detection-app/README.md

-# Stress & Health Detection App
+# Stress Level Detection App

 A web application for stress assessment and health recommendations, built with Flask and machine learning.
 Users fill out a Typeform-like interactive form, and the app predicts their stress level and provides personalized advice.